Congratulations! You’ve just found the best list of the top 1000 most common Italian words.

 If you’re referring to some specific breed of conigli (means “rabbits”) then you will need to use the plural form of the noun which would be cosi (sounds a little bit rude).

-With so many uses, it’s no wonder that it ranks #1 among the top 1000 most common Italian words.
+With so many uses, it’s no wonder that it ranks #1 among the top 1000 most common Italian words in the Italian language.

 Are flashcards useful to learn common Italian words?